jenkinsci/jenkins/CONTRIBUTING.md

 ensure it gets released in one of upcoming Weekly releases.
 There is no additional action required from pull request authors at this point.

+### Pull-Requests management

+The project is using some labels to mark the status and the content of the pull-requests.
+The complete list of labels can be found at https://github.com/jenkinsci/jenkins/labels.
+Out of those labels, here are a definition of labels the maintainers are using to manage the status of the pull-requests:

+- `needs-docs` marks a pull-requests lacking documentation in the code or on jenkins.io ;
+such pull-requests won't be merged until the comments are addressed
+- `needs-fix` marks a pull-requests with reviews requesting some code change which are not addressed yet ;
+such pull-requests won't be merged until the code has been fixed and the tests are passing
+- `needs-justification` marks pull-requests on which maintainers are debating the motivation for the proposed changed
+- `needs-more-review` marks pull-requests which are lacking reviews and comments, because the changes are complex or because a debate started among reviewers and more opinions would be beneficial
+- `on-hold` marks pull-requests depending on another event/release, and it cannot be merged right now
+- `propose-for-close` marks pull-requests with no activities or consensus on its content and maintainers do not see a way forward ;
+such pull-requests are usually closed within the next 96hrs after the label is applied
+- `ready-for-merge` marks pull-requests which were reviewed and approved by at least two maintainers ;
+such pull-requests are usually merged within the next 24hrs after the label is applied, if there is no negative feeback
+- `stalled` marks pull-requests with no activities but a reasonnable content which would benefit the project ;
+such pull-requests can be taken over by others
+- `work-in-progress` marks pull-requests which are still under active development ;
+such pull-requests are not ready for final review

+In order to make sure pull-requests are shipped in a timely manner, time constrains are applied to `ready-for-merge`, `stalled` and `proposed-for-close`.

+A pull-request labeled with `ready-for-merge` is merged within the next 24hrs after the label is applied, if there is no negative feedback.

+A pull-request with no activites for the past 30 days can be marked with the label `stalled`.

+If a pull-request marked with the label `stalled` has no new activited after 30days, it can be marked as `proposed-for-close`.
+96hrs after this label is applied to a pull-request, it will be closed.

+When creating the pull-request, if you activate the _Allow edits by maintainers_, you accept that maintainers can push new commits into the pull-requests.
+As some maintainers are willing to attend to typo fix, merge conflicts while reviewing pull-requests, accepting edits from maintainers can speed up the integration of the pull-requests into the project.

 ## IntelliJ suggestion

 In case you are using IntelliJ, please adjust the default setting in respect to whitespace fixes on save.